yasirbhutta/yasirbhutta.github.io/computer-basics/docs/database.md

 - What are the advantages of using a database?
 - What is the role of a database management system (DBMS)?
 - Define a database and write a note on Microsoft Access.
+- What is a database, and what are the steps involved in designing one?
+Additionally, describe the different types of databases and the advantages of using them.

 ## References and Bibliography